-Join Maxim Jago for an in-depth discussion in this video Adding a transition effect between two clips, part of Up and Running with Premiere Pro CS6.
+Join Maxim Jago for an in-depth discussion in this video Adding a transition effect between two clips, part of Learning Premiere Pro CS6.

 Far and away the most common transition between two images is a straight cut.
 If you look here, I've got some regular video and as I play through, there's my cut and I'm seeing another video clip.
 You'll notice of course if I want to scrub along my timeline, that means dragging through the content, I have to click up here on the number region here, the timecode along the top of the timeline.
 Anywhere else and I'm just going to make a selection.
 You can click over the red line but I find that a bit dinky.